bartosz-wozniak/ExtremeSports/README.md

 ## Purpose

 This project was developed during one of my courses at the University.
-It was group project developed together with my colleague.
+It was a group project developed together with my colleague.
 Designing this application let me learn more about client-server communication, Web Api and ASP.NET.

 ## License